SM Foundation and BDO Foundation Start Rebuilding San Joaquin Central School in Palo, Leyte

 Present in the groundbreaking ceremony are DepEd Public School District Supervisor Lilia Tejome, San Joaquin Central School Principal Liberato Cobacha and Education In-charge Fiel Rene Maraya, Tacloban City Councilor Raissa Villasin, San Joaquin Barangay Captain Gregorio Papoose V. Lantajo Jr., Rose Espinosa (BDOF), Ramundita Nalda (BDO-Tacloban) and SM Foundation’s Cristie Angeles.

 Linda Atayde, SM Foundation executive director for education, said the project will provide a more stable environment for the children.
 “I think that the students can benefit from a sense of normalcy brought about by the familiar routine school offers.
 This can aid them to overcome the trauma they have experienced.”

 Since 2002, the SM Foundation has been constructing and rebuilding schools inside and beyond the communities they operate in.
 In 2013, the Foundation has already constructed 56 school buildings with 140 classrooms and repaired 15 school buildings and 34 classrooms.

-While the country is still recovering from the destruction left behind by Yolanda, SM is fully committed in supporting the rehabilitation process through its numerous programs for the Yolanda survivors.
+While the country is still recovering from the destruction left behind by Yolanda, SM is fully committed to supporting the rehabilitation process through its numerous programs for the Yolanda survivors.

 San Joaquin Central School in Palo, Leyte was heavily damaged by Typhoon Yolanda.